celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 Official resource requirements are not stated in the OTEL Collector docs.
 However, [performance benchmarks](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/performance.md#results-without-tail-based-sampling) indicate that OTEL Collector is able to handle up to 10K traces ([units unclear](https://github.com/open-telemetry/opentelemetry-collector/issues/5780)) on 1 CPU and 2GB RAM.
 Given [light node](https://docs.celestia.org/nodes/light-node#hardware-requirements) runs on 1 CPU and 2GB RAM, it seems feasible to run an OTEL Collector agent on the most resource constrained target hardware.

-During mainnet, we won't require nodes to share telemetry data so resource constrained devices won't be obligated to run an OTEL Collector agent indefinitely.

 ## Status

 Proposed